NIH, NIGMS Seventh Biennial National IDeA Symposium of Biomedical Research Excellence (NISBRE)

 NIGMS Twitter Feed

 The Division for Research Capacity Building (DRCB) supports research, faculty development, research training, and research infrastructure improvements in states where levels of NIH research funding have historically been low through administering the Institutional Development Award (IDeA).
-It also supports research directed by and research capacity building in Native American and Alaska Native tribal organizations through the Native American Research Centers for Health (NARCH) program, faculty development at institutions that primarily serves students from underrepresented groups through the Support of Competitive Research (SCORE) program, and science education through the Science Education Partnership Awards (SEPA) program.
+It also supports research directed by and research capacity building in Native American and Alaska Native tribal organizations through the Native American Research Centers for Health (NARCH) program, faculty development at institutions that primarily serves students from underrepresented groups in biomedical research through the Support of Competitive Research (SCORE) program, and science education through the Science Education Partnership Awards (SEPA) program.
 The division also oversees the STTR Regional Technology Transfer Accelerator Hubs for IDeA States.

 IDeA is a congressionally mandated program that builds research capacity in states with low levels of NIH funding.
 It supports competitive basic, clinical, and translational research, faculty development, and infrastructure improvements.
 The program aims to strengthen an institution’s ability to support biomedical research, enhance the competitiveness of investigators in securing research funding, and catalyze clinical and translational research that serves the needs of medically underserved communities.